- Category: Bible Studies

 It is a dangerous temptation and so very easy to love this world and the many pleasures it offers.
 It is natural to love abundance, affluence, riches, and to value a life filled with the sights, sounds, entertainments, possessions, and pleasures of this World.
 If a Christian falls into the trap of attempting to satisfy themselves by chasing this World and what it gives, then they fall into a silent but powerful idolatry that captures the heart.
 A heart emotionally dependent on the things of this world is an idolatrous heart because the priority is no longer God but me.
 An idolatrous heart is filled with it's own ways according to the scripture" the backslider in heart shall be filled with his own ways but a good man is satisfied from above," Prov.
 14:14.

 The Apostle Paul warns Christians to examine themselves.
 The exact wording in 1Cor.
-10:12 is "take heed lest you fall" meaning take a good look at your own heart, take a look at your life and be honest.
-The stakes are high, you can fall!
+10:12 is "take heed lest you fall" meaning take a good look at your life and your heart, and be honest.
+The stakes are high - you can fall!
 The bible is filled with examples of idolatry and Paul in 1Cor.
-10 points to Israel's idolatrous behavior to warn us from falling into the same kind of sins.
-Idolatry is dangerous because God judged the behavior His people Israel, and according to Paul in 1Cor.
-10, He will judge it now.
-We cannot depend on God to overlook a heart that puts its own desires first; in all of Scripture we are warned to put God and His eternal purposes first, and if we will not, then God will judge that sin.
+10 points to Israel's idolatrous behavior as a warning to Christians to avoid falling into the sin of idolatry.
+Idolatry is dangerous because God judged His people Israel, and according to Paul in 1Cor.
+10, He will judge Christians if they fall into the same sin.
+We cannot believe that God will overlook a heart that puts its own desires first; in all of Scripture we are warned to put God and His eternal purposes first, and if we will not, then God will judge that sin.

 Israel Enjoyed God's Blessings